 Try Tax Insider today and receive:

-- FREE 3 Issues - The current issue and the previous two issues (Click here to see the tax strategies you'll receive).
+- FREE 3 Issues - The current July issue #151 and the previous two issues of June #150 and May #149 (Click here to see the tax strategies you'll receive).

 - Delivered to your doorstep

 Mark McLaughlin highlights the tightening of requirements for the disclosure of IHT planning arrangements to HMRC, which is aimed at requiring more planning schemes and arrangements to be disclosed to HMRC than before.